 The Exercise Medicine Program

-The Exercise Medicine Program, created within the Labatt Family Heart Centre at The Hospital for Sick Children, represents the first pediatric program in Canada that focuses on physical activity and sport-based recommendations for children with heart disease.
+In 2017, the Exercise Medicine Program was launched within the Labatt Family Heart Centre at The Hospital for Sick Children as the first paediatric program in Canada dedicated to providing physical activity and lifestyle recommendations for children with heart disease.

-Promoting a healthy, active lifestyle early in childhood is the best way to ensure positive outcomes later in life.
-Taking part in sports and playing with siblings and friends will not only make children physically stronger but also more socially engaged.
-This will improve the way they look at their life and improve their self-esteem.
+Taking part in sports and playing with siblings and friends will not only make these children physically stronger but also more socially engaged.
+This will improve the way they look at their life.

 An active child is an empowered child.

 I like playing sports and being active all the time.
 I play basketball, baseball, and I ran cross-country at school.
 I also go to CrossFit, and have done yoga and golf.
 I like running around and playing at recess with my friends.
 Being active makes me feel happy, and I’m always excited to try new things.

 “The Exercise Medicine program has helped me to feel more confident when I play sports or do activities because at my latest exercise tolerance test, they told me that I had improved since the first time.
 That made me feel very proud of myself, and I know that I am getting stronger.
 The program helps me to eat healthier, think about my habits like screen time and bedtime, and I think I have a better lifestyle now.”

 If other kids like me are afraid of getting active I think this program would be good for them because it might help them get over their fears and realize that being active is fun and it is really an amazing thing.
 I love this program!
 It’s been fun and helpful!